karol-dubas/MultithreadingCSharp/README.md

 # 5.3 - The Implications of Async and Await

-- Using `async` keyword generates a bit of code and introduces a state machine
-- State machine is generated for every `async` method
 - State machine allows for:
   - Keeping track of tasks
   - Executes the continuation